A marathon is 26.2 miles long. Most people train for months to be able to run that distance.

 Start by fixing your sales process, so you close more of your conversions.
 From the, let’s say, 30 conversions you get — you now close 50% as opposed to 25%.
-Now that you’re closing more sales, you can optimizing your landing pages with CRO to get more converted leads into your sales team’s hands.
+Now that you’re closing more sales, you can optimize your landing pages using CRO to get more converted leads into your sales team’s hands.
 Now you’re closing sales at a higher percentage and a higher frequency.
-Lastly, you can dive into your AdWords account to optimize your ads and get more traffic to your landing pages.
+Lastly, you can dive into your Google Ads account to optimize your ads and get more traffic to your landing pages.

 This effectively gives you more volume to close sales at a higher percentage and higher frequency.
 And, since you’re already making more money, you can afford to increase your budget and pay for more traffic.
 That’s the right way to perform CRO, which will lead to some deliciously sweet results.

 Putting The Trends Into Action and A/B Testing